aamirlatif1/report-transformer/README.md

 # XML Report transforming Tool

-Tool to transform report files to desired output format (currently only wiki output format supported)
+Tool to transform report files to desired output format (currently only wiki output format supported) On start first it transforms existing files in input directory and then keep on watching to this directory for further files.

 ##### Build:
 (requires Java 8 or higher)